On June 3, 2020

 Are there microwaves in the Residence Hall common areas?

 Yes, the Residence Halls have microwaves in Weston, Latham and Boyer and the Falkcrest Clubhouse.

-When can I get on campus to get my books etc. since I need them for March 23?
+When can I get on campus to get my things out of my dorm?

 How does the closure affect my work study?
 Checks?
 Hours?